Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees: The learning Model

-This sum is parameterized by a matrix $\mathbf V \in \R^{d \times d}$ that is learned during training.
-The linear projection $\boldsymbol{v}_i\coloneqq\mathbf V \bt_i$ is called \emph{value}.
-The attention weights are computed by estimating a similarity score between the $i$-th token and all the other tokens in the sequence:
+The linear projection $\boldsymbol{v}_j\coloneqq\mathbf V \bt_j$ is called \emph{value} and is parameterized by a matrix $\mathbf V \in \R^{d \times d}$ that is learned during training.
+The attention weights, on the other hand, are computed by estimating a similarity score between the $i$-th token and all the other tokens in the sequence: